starlake-ai/mcp-openapi-proxy/README.md

 ![image](https://github.com/user-attachments/assets/9a4fdabb-fa3d-4626-a50f-438147eadc9f)

 GetZep offers a free cloud API for memory management with detailed endpoints.
-Since GetZep did not provide an official OpenAPI specification, this project includes a generated spec hosted on GitHub for convenience.
-This approach—creating a spec from documentation—is a reusable pattern: users can similarly generate OpenAPI specs for any REST API and reference them locally (e.g., `file:///path/to/spec.json`).
+Since GetZep did not provide an official OpenAPI specification this project includes a generated spec hosted on GitHub for convenience.
+This approach—creating a spec from documentation—is a reusable pattern: users can similarly generate OpenAPI specs for any REST API and reference them locally (e.g. `file:///path/to/spec.json`).
 Obtain an API key from [GetZep's documentation](https://docs.getzep.com/).

 #### 1. Verify the OpenAPI Specification